 - Method: OAuth 2.0 client credentials flow

-- Credentials: Issued upon partner agreement
+- Credentials: issued on signature of a partner agreement

-- Scope: Limited to approved integration use cases
+- Scope: limited to approved integration use cases

-- No authentication required for public content
+Marketing website: no authentication required for public content.

 Partner API:

-- Rate limit: 1000 requests per hour per client
+- 1000 requests per hour per client

 - Burst: 100 requests per minute

-Note: This information is provided for context only.
+Provided for context only.

 - Marketing site: WordPress, PHP, MySQL